-Supervisors will designate such times for each employee.
+Supervisors will make every attempt to ensure employees are provided rest periods (breaks) and will designate such times for each employee.
 Uniform service employees will have meal periods as established by departmental rules.
-Employees in the Office of Emergency Services/Communications Center will have meal and rest periods as established by departmental rules.
+Employees in the Office of Emergency Services/Communications Center and the Crime Scene Division will have meal and rest periods as established by departmental rules.